-- When planning an out-of-state clerkship, do not make travel arrangements until the Elective Off-Site clerkship has been officially approved. - It is highly recommended that the student begins the process at least two quarters in advance. - For new sites: Physicians need to complete the Elective Site Physician application (posted on MySCNM or available via the Offsite Program Manager).
-(Note: CNME guidelines require that physicians must have been in clinical practice at least two years for approval as an Elective Site.) - Provide a copy of the supervising physician's medical license (and all other doctors with whom the student will be working). - Provide a copy of the physician's malpractice insurance face sheet (the first page of the policy). - For new sites: In addition to the items noted above, provide a completed application and a copy of the physician's Curriculum Vitae (CV). - Include the name of the clinic, hospital, location (city, state and country). - Turn in all the completed documentation to the Offsite Program Manager by the set deadline. - ND supervising physicians must hold an active license in the US or Canada (CNME guideline) - Once the elective site is approved by the Associate Dean of Naturopathic Clinical Education, the clerkship will be scheduled, and the student contacted by the Offsite Program Manager and the Clinical Coordinator.
+- Students must pass all modules / cases of the OSCE to be eligible for elective off site registration. - When planning an out-of-state clerkship, do not make travel arrangements until the Elective Off-Site clerkship has been officially approved. - It is highly recommended that the student begins the process at least two quarters in advance. - For new sites: Physicians need to complete the Elective Site Physician application (posted on MySCNM or available via the Off-Site Experience Manager).
+(Note: CNME guidelines require that physicians must have been in clinical practice at least two years for approval as an Elective Site.) - Provide a copy of the supervising physician's medical license (and all other doctors with whom the student will be working). - Provide a copy of the physician's malpractice insurance face sheet (the first page of the policy). - For new sites: In addition to the items noted above, provide a completed application and a copy of the physician's Curriculum Vitae (CV). - Include the name of the clinic, hospital, location (city, state and country). - Turn in all the completed documentation to the Offsite Experience Manager by the set deadline. - ND supervising physicians must hold an active license in the US or Canada (CNME guideline) - Once the elective site is approved by the Division Director of Clinical Education, the clerkship will be scheduled, and the student contacted by the Offsite Experience Manager and the Clinical Coordinator.